-The ICRC participated as an expert observer in the December 2012 Open-Ended Intergovernmental Expert Group Meeting on the Standard Minimum Rules for the Treatment of Prisoners in Buenos Aires.
+The ICRC has participated as an expert observer in the Open-Ended Intergovernmental Expert Group Meetings on the Standard Minimum Rules for the Treatment of Prisoners since the beginning of the process, sharing its experience in this field.
 In parallel, the ICRC is leading a process aimed at strengthening the provisions of IHL that cover people detained in connection with non-international armed conflict.

 Although founded in 1863 in reaction to suffering on the battlefield, the ICRC took an early interest in the situation of people deprived of their liberty.
 Historically, detainees were the third category of vulnerable person that the ICRC endeavoured to help, after the sick and wounded.